ndouglas-cloudsmith/edera-quickstart/README.md

 apt-get update && apt-get install -y nftables
 ```

-**Disposable infrastructure only.** Edera modifies your bootloader and there is no automated uninstall.
-Only install on instances or VMs you can terminate and recreate.
+**Disposable infrastructure only.** <br/>
+Edera modifies your bootloader and there is no automated uninstall. <br/>
+Only install on instances or VMs you are able to terminate and recreate.
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/edera-dev/learn/main/getting-started/edera-on-installer/scripts/install.sh)" -- --verbose
 ```